microsoftgraph/msgraph-bicep-types/README.md

 The "Microsoft Graph Bicep Extension" enables customers to manage a limited set of Identity/Graph resources (Entra ID, formerly known as Azure AD) in Bicep templates (alongside Azure resources) through native Microsoft Graph APIs.
 This unblocks Infrastructure-as-Code/DevOps outcomes for Azure customers and will close a long-standing platform gap and pain-point.

-Customers can then use `azd` to deploy the Bicep template and their set of Azure and/or Identity resources.
+Customers can then use [Azure CLI](https://learn.microsoft.com/cli/azure/) to [deploy Bicep templates](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deploy-cli) and their set of Azure and/or Identity resources.

 ## Supported Microsoft Graph Bicep types